andersy005/blog/about.md

 As part of my work at the National Center for Atmospheric Research, I contribute to multiple open-source projects such as dask, xarray, jupyter, and intake.
 Most projects that I work on can be found on my [{fa}`github,style=fab` GitHub page](https://github.com/andersy005).

-For a list of publications and scholarly artifacts in which I've been involved, check out [my ORCID page](https://orcid.org/0000-0001-6583-571X) or [my Google Scholar page](https://scholar.google.com/citations?user=vrlgltgAAAAJ&hl=en&oi=ao).
+For a list of publications in which I've been involved, check out [my ORCID page](https://orcid.org/0000-0001-6583-571X) or [my Google Scholar page](https://scholar.google.com/citations?user=vrlgltgAAAAJ&hl=en&oi=ao).

-## A rough timeline
+## Academic and Work timeline

-Below is a rough timeline of what I've been up to over the past several years.
+Below is a timeline of what I've been up to over the past several years.

 ```{panels}
 :container: timeline